Skip to content

 Turkey Oreo Balls

-Turkey oreo ball on counter.
+Turkey Oreo ball on counter.

 This post may contain affiliate links.
 Read disclosure policy.

-Kids Friendly Thanksgiving Dessert
+Kid-Friendly Thanksgiving Dessert

-This is the perfect sweet treat to add to your Thanksgiving menu.
-They’re filled with chocolate, are bite-sized and are decorated so cute.
+These turkey Oreo balls are the perfect sweet treat to add to your Thanksgiving menu.
 Both kids and adults will go crazy over them!
+Plus, they are a great addition to the pie table for those that may not love pie.

-This turkey version for Thanksgiving is one of my absolute favorite recipes along with this turkey veggie tray and turkey fruit tray.
+Oreo balls are a great year-round dessert but during the holidays there are so many fun ways you can decorate them!
+This Thanksgiving turkey version is one of my favorite festive recipes along with strawberry turkeys, turkey veggie tray and turkey fruit tray.

 Recipe Ingredients